-Water Division We are pleased to present the 2018 Annual Water Quality Report.
-This report summarizes the results of drinking water testing performed from 01/01/2017 to 12/31/2017, and is provided to keep you informed about the quality of the water you rely on every day.
+The City of Portsmouth Water Division is pleased to present the 2019 Annual Water Quality Report.
+The report summarizes the results of drinking water testing performed from 01/01/2018 to 12/31/2018 and is provided to keep you informed about the quality of the water you rely on every day.
 It is being sent to every water customer served from the Pease water system (PWSID# 1951020).
 An extensive amount of information is provided in this report.
 Please contact us if you would like help understanding the information provided or have suggestions for future reports.

-Our mission is to provide the community with dependable and safe drinking water that meets all current drinking water standards.
-The Portsmouth Water Division is constantly monitoring and routinely testing the drinking water according to federal and state requirements, to ensure the quality of water delivered to our customers consistently meets these water quality standards.
+Our mission is to provide the community with drinking water that meets all current federal and State drinking water standards.
+The Portsmouth Water Division is constantly monitoring and routinely testing the drinking water according to these requirements to ensure the quality of water delivered to our customers consistently meets these water quality standards.
 Potential contaminants and impacts from changing weather cause new challenges.
 We remain vigilant in meeting the goals of water treatment, source water protection, water efficiency, system improvements, fire service capability and community education, while continuing to serve the needs of all our water users.